MIDWEST HUMAN RIGHTS CONSORTIUM

 - Best practices for collaboration between health professionals and attorneys

 - Meeting and networking with other human rights-minded health professionals

 In all, a total of 110 physicians and mental health professionals attended the session, forming the bedrock of MHRC's professional network and officially beginning the group's capacity building operations.

-Since this inaugural training, MHRC has held three case-based mentorship trainings - two on mental health evaluations and one centered on medical evaluations.
-MHRC will continue to build an educated and qualified workforce by holding additional trainings on a quarterly basis.
+Since this inaugural training, MHRC continues to build an educated and qualified workforce by holding additional trainings on a quarterly basis.

 To build a trained workforce of forensic evaluators to fulfill medical and psychological referral requests, MHRC conducts quarterly Mentorship Trainings featuring guest speakers, case studies, and other forms of peer-to-peer education.
 You can access recorded versions of these trainings below.